The ultimate traditional bannock recipe: quick and authentic

 What is bannock?

-Bannock, also known as bannock, is a flatbread traditionally prepared by First Nations, Inuit, and Métis peoples.
-It is a staple food prized for its simplicity and versatility.
-Easy to make with basic ingredients, bannock can be cooked in a variety of ways: fried, baked, or even cooked over a campfire.
-This nourishing bread is ideal to accompany soups and stews, or to enjoy on its own with butter or jam.
+Bannock, also known as banik, is a flatbread traditionally prepared by First Nations, Inuit, and Métis peoples.
+It is a staple food appreciated for its simplicity and versatility.
+Easy to prepare with basic ingredients, bannock can be cooked in various ways: fried, baked, or even over a campfire.
+This nourishing bread is ideal for accompanying soups, stews, or enjoyed on its own with butter or jam.

-Here's the best traditional bannock recipe, which can be prepared in two ways: fried or baked.
-This recipe is perfect for those times when you're short on time but want to enjoy a piece of Indigenous culinary history.
+Here is the best traditional bannock recipe, which can be prepared in two versions: fried or baked.
+This recipe is perfect for when you have little time but want to enjoy a piece of Indigenous culinary history.

 • Vegetable oil for frying (for the fried version)